 WORKSHOP B: TACTICS FOR PASSING OR KILLING A BILL

-PETE SMITH: Principal, Rome Smith & Lutz Government Relations
+PETE SMITH: Partner, Rome Smith & Lutz Government Relations

-What elements help a lobbyist develop a lobbying strategy for an issue or a bill?
-Whether you are focused on passing, killing or preventing a bill from coming up in the first place, it is good to know the tricks on all sides.
+How do lobbyists develop a strategy around an idea?
+Whether you are focused on passing, killing, or preventing a bill from coming up in the first place, it is good to know the tricks on all sides.
 These two well-respected political strategists will discuss how to match a strategy with the issue and take action at the appropriate time.

-MICHAEL JOHNSON: Government Relations Manager, Sullivan and LeShane, Inc.
+MICHAEL JOHNSON: Director, Government Relations, Sullivan and LeShane, Inc.

 BRIE WOLF: Legislative Liaison, Connecticut Department of Public Health

-The Governor, Office of Policy and Management, Commissioners, etc… eventually you are going to have to take your case to the Executive Branch.
-Often state agency budget requests, regulations, contracts or policies have a greater impact on your organization than legislation.
+The Governor, Office of Policy and Management, Commissioners, and beyond.
+Eventually, you will have to take your case to the Executive Branch.
+Often state agency budget requests, regulations, contracts, or policies have a greater impact on your organization than legislation.
 Yet, the state agency decision-making process can be harder to influence than the legislature.
 These panelists will discuss the role of Legislative Liaisons and how to lobby state agencies.

 LUNCHEON -- 12:45pm - 1:30pm